 After discovering that I had to cut gluten out of my diet after my first daughter was born due to a severe allergy, I understand how tricky it can be to accommodate food restrictions.
 All of my recipes—from breakfast to dessert (and everything in between!)—are naturally gluten free, and many can be adapted to accommodate other allergies and restrictions.

 I learned how to cook by watching cooking shows as a child and have always had a passion for video.
 I therefore started my own YouTube channel to offer my readers a step-by-step visual representation of my recipes.
-Through the videos (which I shoot and edit myself in my home kitchen), my aim is to empower viewers to master new recipes, as well as to rediscover the joy in cooking (you can subscribe to my channel here!).
+Through the videos, my aim is to empower viewers to master new recipes as well as to rediscover the joy in cooking (you can subscribe to my channel here!).

 In addition, I appear regularly on the PBS series, Moveable Feast, and was a featured host and cooking instructor on NBC Universal’s streaming platform Bluprint (formerly Craftsy) for almost 8 years.